darcyabjones/prj/README.md

 Note that nothing is preventing you from tracking code, CHANGELOG.txt, readmes etc using `git` as well as `prj`.
 It may work well with some clever `.prjignore` and `.gitignore` configurations.

+## Backup system

+The backups are stored in uncompressed `tar` files.
+We compress individual files as we add them to the tarball.
+This makes listing files in the tarball faster, and means that we can skip compression of already compressed files.
+The files are stored with their sha checksum as the filename, and any files that are compressed during backup will have an extension corresponding to the compression program.
+We store the files as their checksums as it means we avoid adding duplicates, we don't get filename clashes.
+The actual filenames for each `save` are stored as a standard checksum file (e.g. `sha256sum  filename`).
+When you restore the file, it looks for the corresponding sha256 sums in the tar balls, and restores the file to the filename given a particular save snapshot (decompressing as necessary).

+To avoid creating huge `.tar` files, we restrict the maximum size to `4GB` (can be changed in `.prj`).
+This just helps when copying file, creating checksums before and after copying, and listing files within each tarball will also be faster.
+The backup system will try to pack as much in to each tar file without exceeding the size limit.
+This means that files for a single snapshot may be spread over multiple tar files.
+Files larger than the size limit will be alone in their own tar file.

+To speed up finding files within the tar files, we also store a `MANIFEST` file which simply lists the contents.
+This manifest can be regenerated using `prj remanifest *.tar`.

+The snapshot checksum files are also stored in the tar-balls as plain text.
+If for whatever reason you lose the `.sha256` files you can `tar --extract` them.
+Note that the files corresponding to that snapshot file may be in a different tarball.

 ## `prj`

 `prj` is organised under several subcommands.